-By reading the following pages one can capture the high social impact, as well as the scientific one, of the research activities carried out at IREA, which help to give answers to very important issues in relation to major challenges in areas ranging from the monitoring of environment and territory, safety, protection of strategic infrastructure, development of technologies for the sustainable management and protection of cultural heritage, till to agribusiness, healthcare and health.
+From reading the following pages you can grasp the high social and scientific impact of the research activities carried out at IREA that contribute to responding to issues of considerable importance in relation to major challenges in areas ranging from territorial and environmental monitoring, to security, to the protection of strategic infrastructures, to the development of technologies for sustainable management and protection of Cultural Heritage, to agri-food, healthcare and health.

-Leafing through this volume the reader can find a brief description of the main research lines carried out, the list of the scientific production in the four years and the short profiles of researchers and technical and administrative staff, as well as the list of contracted staff, associated and in training.
-They all contribute daily to the research activities and to the Institute functioning.
-Then, the projects in which the Institute participated, even with a coordinating role, are briefly presented.
+Leafing through this volume it is possible to find a concise description of the main research lines carried out and the projects in progress or completed in the four-year period of reference, the list of scientific production, short profiles of researchers and technical and administrative staff, as well as the list of contracted personnel, associated and in training, that is all those who contribute daily to the research activities and to the functioning of the Institute.